tomjoht/documentation-theme-jekyll/index.md

 The news/news.html file displays the posts, and the news_archive.html file shows a yearly history of posts.
 In documentation, you might use the news to highlight product features outside of your documentation, or to provide release notes and other updates.

-See {{site.data.urls.mydoc_posts.link}} for more information.
+See [Posts][mydoc_posts] for more information.

 ## Markdown

-This theme uses Kramdown markdown.
-Kramdown is similar to Github-flavored Markdown, except that when you have text that intercepts list items, the spacing of the intercepting text must align with the spacing of the first character after the space of a numbered list item.
+This theme uses [kramdown markdown](http://kramdown.gettalong.org/). kramdown is similar to Github-flavored Markdown, except that when you have text that intercepts list items, the spacing of the intercepting text must align with the spacing of the first character after the space of a numbered list item.
 Basically, with your list item numbering, use two spaces after the dot in the number, like this:

 ```
 1. First item